rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/css/images.md

 ### object-position

+An image might distort when you set its height and width dimensions.
+To prevent this, set `object-fit: cover;` to maintain the object's original aspect ratio while fitting inside the specified dimensions.

-Works with `object-fit`, which tells the browser to calculate the optimum size of the image based on the dimensions provided so that it does not distort. `object-position` changes where the image is positioned inside the container to manipulate which part of the image is clipped.
+When you apply `object-fit: cover;`, the browser clips the image.
+To change the image's position inside the container and manimpulate what part of the image is clipped, use the `object-position` property.

 ### filters